 "Certainly today, the mix of consumerism (AKA Santa Claus) can take people's eyes off Christ, but our job is to bring them back to the salvation message of the Gospel.
 Will you join us?"
 BSC.

 Note: In our extensive research, we stumbled upon a Wikipedia article.
-We usually would bypass Wikipedia as higher education frowns on the use of Wikipedia; however, this article has stood the test of time (2001) and is updated continually, even in 2021.
+We usually would bypass Wikipedia as higher education frowns on its use; however, this article has stood the test of time (2001) and is updated continually, even in 2021.
 Once you dive into the article, you will see the extent and expanse of the research on Christmas.

 Here are some highlights: